zsp2233000/MapleStoryAutoLevelUp/README.md

 ✅ Auto dice rolling for character creation

+✅ Support global/taiwan Artale server

+✅ Support English and Tranditional Chinese Language

 ## Environment
-* Windows11
+* Windows11/MacOS
 * Python3.12
 * OpenCV4.11

 Note: this project DOES NOT support virtual environment(VM), it's only for recreational and academical use.

 ## Supported MapleStory Version
-This project is mostly developed and tested on MapleStory Artale Taiwan Server
+This project is mostly developed and tested on MapleStory Artale Taiwan Server and Global Server

-It also supports global server, select config/config_global.yaml in load config in window
+## Run(Only for Developers)

-## Install dependency
+### Install dependency
 ```
 pip install -r requirements.txt
 ```

-## Preparation
-1. Run MapleStory and make sure the game is on windowed mode and game window size is resized to smallest
-2. Turn on minimap on the top-left corner of the game window
-3. Create a party in the game(press 'P' and click 'build'), and make sure a red bar shows on top of your character

-## Run

 ### Run with UI (Recommand)
 Run command